For Women - Blog

 In verses 17-21, Jesus begins to show the Samaritan woman that He knows her past and her pain, but He also knows her purpose.
 And He wants to show you that He knows your purpose too.

-Throughout the Gospels, Jesus gives examples of active listening and compassion through asking questions (see Mark 10:46-52, Luke 24:15-27.)
-Though the Samaritan woman was ashamed of her past, Jesus listened well and then painted a picture of what is to come.
+Throughout the Gospels, Jesus gives examples of active listening and compassion through asking questions (see Mark 10:46-52, Luke 24:15-27).
+Though the Samaritan woman was ashamed of her past, Jesus listened well and then painted a picture of what was to come.

 As a follower of Jesus, you may often feel you cannot share your faith with others because of baggage from your past.
-Yet John 4 is a story of redemption.
+Yet just as John 4 is a story of redemption, so is yours.
 Jesus has changed your life and wants to use you to reach others as well.
 So share your story, knowing all the glory that’s to come, and listen well to theirs.

 3. Start With One Conversation